-In the past few months, David’s vision for the Volta trade corridor and the connectivity this can facilitate for the 70 villages he has visited constantly over many years has been adopted by the Rotary Club and plans are taking shape to fund the construction of boats made in Hull destined for the area outlined in this short film.
+In the past few months, David’s vision for the Volta trade corridor and the connectivity this can facilitate for the 70 villages he has visited constantly over many years has been adopted by the Rotary Club and the launch today is part of a larger scale project for the construction of boats made in Hull destined for the area outlined in this short film.

-The first boat, Wilberforce 1 is to be built in Hull by Seahorse Marine and sent out to bolster the Medical capacity within the community along this extraordinary Volta river system.
+The first boat, Wilberforce 1 has been built in Hull by Seahorse Marine and will be sent out to bolster the Medical capacity within the community along this extraordinary Volta river system.
 David’s insight has galvanised efforts to raise the money to fund the construction of Wilberforce 1 – named after the inspirational figure who was born in Hull just like David.
 There are plans to link with a parallel initiative for Sierra Leone.

 In the coming months, more films will provide an update on the project.

 Jim Brophy taught me the importance of bees.
 Each morning, he would look to the hives – he had up to 30 – to check the weather.
 If the bees were out and about there would be no rain.
 After a day in the fields at Desart in Kilkenny, he would clean his hands with honey; use it on scrapes or wounds and, on the press next to busts of Napoleon and Padraig Pearse were his prized moulds made out of polished bees wax.
 He would give talks about plant pollination and how crucial bees are to the harvest and, I recall the wonder of lifting the lid of the hive to see such industry and organisation. *As we develop T L perspectives on high impact industries for the developing and emerging world capable of delivering sustainable and inclusive growth – honey is worth a closer look.